 October 1399 (interregnum)– the day after Richard II abdicated.

-This Convention Parliament was the first of its kind in English history, as there was no monarch to summon Parliament.
-The main purpose was to offer the throne to Henry IV and then, as the new king, he had the power to re-summon Parliament which continued to meet in his name.
+This Convention Parliament was the first of its kind in English history, as there was no monarch to open Parliament.
+The main purpose was to offer the throne to Henry IV and then, as the new king, he had the power to re-summon Parliament which then continued to meet in his name.

 1406 (Henry (IV) The Long Parliament lasted nine months because the Commons refused to grant taxes to the king until he granted their demands.